rrohith-git/task-manager-api/README.md

 # task-manager-api
-Task Manager API
-Provides CURD APIs for users and its tasks with Authentication and sending users welcoming and cancelation emails, pagination support.
+Task Manager API - Provides CURD APIs for users and its tasks with Authentication and Sending users Welcoming and Cancelation E-mail and pagination support.